The

 each UPR is called a GroupName.

-user has not taken the time to create a UPR under a GroupName, the only entry
+has not taken the time to create a UPR under a GroupName,

-in the drop down will be DEFAULT (the factor handle for the default power
+the only entry in the drop down will be DEFAULT (the factor handle for the

-this setting, select the desired UPR GroupName and click the Save button.
+change this setting, select the desired UPR GroupName

 JPR